-- Out-Of-Pocket Maximum The plan will change the OOP maximum from \$6,500 to \$8,150 for Self Only and from \$13,000 to \$16,300 for Self Plus One and Self and Family. - Outpatient Hospital or Ambulatory Surgical Center (Facility) The copay will increase from a \$400 copay to a \$500 copay. - Durable Medical Equipment (DME) and Orthopedic and Prosthetic Devices Members will now pay 30% coinsurance. - Home Health Services Members will now pay a \$55 copay per visit. - Extended Care/Skilled Nursing Care Facility Members will now pay a \$600 copay per day for the first three (3) days of admission.
+- Out-Of-Pocket Maximum The plan will change the OOP maximum from \$6,500 to \$8,150 for Self Only and from \$13,000 to \$16,300 for Self Plus One and Self and Family. - Outpatient Hospital or Ambulatory Surgical Center (Facility) The copay will increase from a \$400 copay to a \$500 copay. - Durable Medical Equipment (DME) Members will now pay 30% coinsurance for DME. - Orthopedic and Prosthetic Devices Members will now pay 30% coinsurance for Orthopedic and Prosthetic Devices. - Home Health Services Members will now pay a \$55 copay per visit. - Extended Care/Skilled Nursing Care Facility Members will now pay a \$600 copay per day for the first three (3) days of admission.